numba/numba/docs/source/reference/pysupported.rst

 interface.
 It is usable in both interpreted Python code and JIT-compiled Numba functions.

+An important difference of typed dictionary is that **implicit casting** occurs when a key or value is stored.  *Setitem* operation may fail when the typecasting fail.

 .. note::
   One cannot construct a ``numba.typed.Dict`` with ``Dict()`` yet.
   Use the ``Dict.empty(key_type, value_type)`` classmethod to construct a typed